Best Mattresses for Fibromyalgia 2026: Expert Tested and Reviewed

 - Try out a memory foam or gel mattress topper for an extra layer of support.
 These toppers may also help keep the surface of the mattress cooler.

-- Choose a mattress with solid support and is responsive enough to make moving on it comfortable, even when you have stiffness or pain.
+- Choose a mattress with solid support that is responsive enough to make moving on it comfortable, even when you have stiffness or pain.
 If you sleep with a partner, take note of how much their movements may disrupt your sleep as well.
 Some mattresses, like our best mattress for couples with fibromyalgia, can minimize that motion better than others.

-Tips for managing fibromyalgia
+8 tips for managing fibromyalgia

 Fibromyalgia is a chronic disease with no known cure, but there are ways to manage the symptoms, including sleep disturbances.
 Getting diagnosed by a qualified medical professional should always be your first step.
 Your doctor can help you with a treatment plan.